About the Museum

 On July 14, 2009, our second 7,200 square-foot museum building was dedicated.
 The second museum building houses larger pieces of farm equipment and farm implements.
 It shows the progression from human powered and horse drawn era to the motorized era.

-The Grand Opening for the Rural Heritage Transportation Museum took place on April 6, 2013.
+The Grand Opening for museum three took place on April 6, 2013.
 This building showcases modes of transportation used prior to 1940.

-Also located at the Farmstead are the gardens.
+Also located at the Homestead are the gardens.
 In 2005, a German Four-Square garden was constructed.
 It is filled with heirloom plants including vegetables, herbs, and flowers.
-Also that year, a large garden was created for planting potatoes for the museum's annual Spud Fest.
+Also that year, a large garden was created for planting potatoes for the museum's annual Spudfest.
 The garden has since expanded to include three sisters, rye, wheat, and a berry patch.